Timothy Kroll’s Biography

 1995-2002 – Heritage Baptist Church, Lynchburg, VA (Missions Pastor)

-Brazil, Cuba, Ecuador, Haiti, India, Kenya, Romania, Russia, Thailand, and the Ukraine – Over 40 countries in trips and tours.
+Brazil, Cuba, Ecuador, Haiti, India, Kenya, Romania, Russia, Thailand, and Ukraine – Over 40 countries on trips and tours.

 Timothy Kroll’s Philosophy